-About the SQL AI Assistant in CDW
+About the Hue SQL AI Assistant

 A SQL AI Assistant has been integrated into Hue with the capability to leverage the power of Large Language Models (LLMs) for various SQL tasks.
 It helps you to create, edit, optimize, fix, and succinctly summarize queries using natural language and makes SQL development faster, easier, and less error-prone.
 Both Hive and Impala dialects are supported.